ajtran303/portfolio-api/app/projects_md/2-portfolio-ui.md

     - **Interactive Vanta.NET background** (gold lines + nodes)
     - **Translucent "glass card"** overlay
     - **Gold-to-blue gradient wrapper** behind the card
     - Smooth fade-in animation on scroll
 - **Projects Carousel:** Clickable carousel of projects that **scrolls to the top of the section** when navigating between projects
+    - Each project includes an **inner image carousel** for project screenshots
+    - Images are automatically removed from the markdown content and displayed in the carousel
+    - Carousel is responsive and mobile-friendly, with navigation buttons and index counter
 - **Responsive Design:** Mobile-friendly with smooth transitions
 - **Scroll Animations:** About section fades in as you scroll
 - **React Hooks Used:** `useState`, `useRef`, and `useEffect` for animations, Vanta.NET initialization, and intersection observer functionality
 - **Type-safe & Tested:** TypeScript types, Vitest, and Testing Library

 ---